neuro-inc/neuro-flow/reference/expression-functions.md

 ### `always()`

-Returns a special mark so that Neuro Flow will always run this task, even if some tasks in [`tasks.needs`](workflow-syntax/batch-workflow-syntax/#tasks-needs) have failed or were skipped, or the workflow was [cancelled](cli.md#neuro-flow-cancel).
+Returns a special mark so that Apolo Flow will always run this task, even if some tasks in [`tasks.needs`](workflow-syntax/batch-workflow-syntax/#tasks-needs) have failed or were skipped, or the workflow was [cancelled](cli.md#apolo-flow-cancel).

 **Example:**